robcarver17/pysystemtrade/docs/production.md

 ##### View stored emails

 The system sends emails quite a bit: when critical errors occur, when reports are sent, and when price spikes occur.
 To avoid spamming a user, it won't send an email with the same subject line as a previous email sent in the last 24 hours.
-Instead these emails are stored, and if you view them here they will be printed and then deleted from the store.
+Instead, these emails are stored, and if you view them here they will be printed and then deleted from the store.
 The most common case is if you get a large price move which affects many different contracts for the same instrument; the first spike email will be sent, and the rest stored.

 #### View prices